 An inadmissibility finding under section 212(a)(6)(C)(ii)(false claim to U.S. citizenship) also triggers a lifetime ban.

 Avoid an Expedited Removal Order or Develop a Strong Basis to Challenge or Overcome It

 Because an expedited removal order carries serious consequences, you should do your best to avoid it.
 At a minimum, you need to develop a strong factual record to later challenge it through a motion to the CBP or to support a Form I-212, Application for Permission to Reapply for Admission into the United States after Deportation or Removal, an I-601 immigrant waiver under section 212(i), or a nonimmigrant waiver under section 212(d)(3).

-Otherwise, to be excused from the 5-year bar, you may file the Form I-212 application at any time, in connection with an immigrant visa or nonimmigrant visa application.
+Otherwise, to be excused from the 5-year bar, you may file the request for Consent to Reapply or Form I-212 application at any time, in connection with an immigrant visa or nonimmigrant visa application.
 The same goes for I-601 immigrant waiver or 212(d)(3) nonimmigrant waiver requests to overcome a fraud or willful misrepresentation finding under section 212(a)(6)(C)(i).

 If you are issued an expedited removal order, you should timely consult an experienced immigration attorney to discuss your options.
 You will also likely need an attorney to help you pursue a rescission of the expedited removal order or obtain the necessary waivers.